akirasoft1/perform-2024-hot-days/Building_Custom_Apps/content/00_getting_started/02_setup/index.md

 ### 4. Run the app

-First, edit the `~/easytrade-analytics/app.config.ts` file, and change the `environmentUrl` based on your environment's URL.
+First, open the `app.config.ts` file, and change the `environmentUrl` to your Dynatrace tenant URL.

 Your editor should have already opened a terminal window for you.
 If not, please open one from the **top Menu > Terminal > New terminal**.